 A major effect on the cost of the public debt

-If’s has an impact on the volume of paper available for investors, it also has important consequences in terms of funding costs for governments.
+If ECB’s action has an impact on the volume of paper available for investors, it also has important consequences in terms of funding costs for governments.
 To illustrate this idea we compare two interest rates in 2020 for the four largest economies of the Euro zone.
 First the « effective interest rate » defined as the ratio between the debt service and the level of existing debt.
 This can be viewed as the effective average rate paid on the outstanding public debt.
 Second, the average market yield on outstanding bonds.
 This would be the rate paid by a government if it was able to reissue all its debt.
 The difference between those two rates is striking.

 The effective interest rates are thus bound to decline next year.
 First because the new debt will be issued at market rates, hence at a much lower yield than the existing one, which will drive down the average.
-Second, because the maturing debt, which has been issued in the past with high
+Second, because the maturing debt, which has been issued in the past with high coupons, will be reissued and replaced by bonds that will carry a much lower coupon.

-In the case of Germany, four bonds are maturing next year: they account for 54 billion euros and have an average of 2.69%.
-There is little doubt that Germany will be able to issue at a much lower level: if we assume a zero , this would shave-off 1.5 billion in interest payments for the Treasury.
+In the case of Germany, four bonds are maturing next year: they account for 54 billion euros and have an average coupon of 2.69%.
+There is little doubt that Germany will be able to issue at a much lower level: if we assume a zero coupon, this would shave-off 1.5 billion in interest payments for the Treasury.

 This trend is nothing new.
 Using again the OECD data we can compute the trajectory of the effective interest rate for the four bid Euro zone countries, since the start of the century.

-One effect of’s QE, as mentioned above is to keep rates low.
+One effect of ECB’s QE, as mentioned above is to keep rates low.
 But one should not underestimate also the fact that it has stabilized yield, hence provided visibility for governments’ budgets.
 The low volatility of European peripheral throughout this year is in sharp contrast with the pre-QE period in 2009-2015.

 The result is surprising!
 Of course, our simulations lead to an effective interest rate that continues to head South rapidly.
 The drop is about 1/4 ppt, except for Germany as yield there is already very low.
 But the surprise comes form the level of debt service which goes down as well.
 The debt to be issued next year will accrue governments’ debt service but the low level of yields means that the impact is minor.
 Meanwhile, the maturing of existing debt and its reissuance at much lower yields means a substantial saving for governments.
 Result: debt service will decline by several billions for governments while their debt is still increasing fast!

-The argument is important because it shows the impact of the’s policy.
+The argument is important because it shows the impact of the ECB’s policy.
 But it also has implications in terms of debt sustainability.
 The analysis of public finance sustainability heavily uses the ratio debt to GDP.
 We note, in passing, that this ratio divides a stock by a flow, which is pure heresy from a methodological point of view.
 Never mind… The point is that debt service will, in all likelihood, decline next year.
 It seems to us that it is more relevant to analyze the sustainability of the debt to look at the ratio debt service over fiscal receipts.
 This ratio tells us what part of the government’s budget is swallowed by debt costs.
 If we take an extreme case: Japan.
 The undisputed champion for public debt, according to the OECD, will have at the end of this year a debt to GDP of 241.6%, but its debt service will also be one of lowest among OECD countries at a mere 0.18% of GDP.
 The trend is similar in Europe as demonstrated by the chart below.